google/glazier/README.md

 Glazier distributes all data over HTTPS, which means you can use as simple or as advanced of a distribution platform as you need.
 Run it from a simple free web server or a large cloud-based CDN.
+HTTPS is a requirement.

 Proxies make it easy to accelerate image deployment to remote sites.